openshift/openshift-origin-design/web-console/future-openshift/command-line-tools/command-line-tools.md

 ## Card view
 ![card](img/card-view.png)
 * When more tools are added, the command line tools page will be a full page card view.
 Each card will have the tool name, associated logo, and description.
+* **Note**: These descriptions are placeholder and will be reviewed and updated if and when the tools are added in future.

 ![panel](img/card-view-panel.png)
 * Users can click on a card to open the side panel and view more details about the command line tool.